 In addition to individual support, I also was involved in a group of my classmates who were in similar family situations.
 We worked on coping mechanisms and communication strategies, which to me, just felt like playing games with my friends.
 Miss Yvonne not only helped me, but my whole family, getting us involved with a community organization that provided us with holiday dinners when we couldn’t afford our own.

 I stayed involved with CIS throughout my education, and throughout the changes in my childhood.
 Moving to a different school in middle school got me connected with Miss Red.
 The passing away of close relatives in high school sent me to Miss Kim.
 Each of these people saw the potential in me to excel in and out of the classroom.
 My proudest accomplishment was graduating high school as my class salutatorian and being the first in my family to attend and graduate from Baylor University.
-Currently, I work as a program manager for CIS of The Heart of Texas.
+I worked as a program manager for CIS of The Heart of Texas, and now I am a site coordinator at CIS of San Antonio.

 CIS prepared me to be a role model for others.
 I want to share my story with others and assist in making others’ dreams a reality.
 I believe strongly in the power of young people, and that our involvement with CIS should not end after graduating.